-Approximately 1,988 developable acres of land in the District are not yet fully served with water, sewer and drainage and paving facilities necessary for the construction of taxable improvements (including approximately 91 acres where utility and/or paving construction is underway).
+Approximately 43 developable acres of land in the District are not yet fully served with water, sewer and storm drainage and road facilities necessary for the construction of taxable improvements.
 While the District anticipates future development of this acreage, there can be no assurances when or if any of such undeveloped land will ultimately be developed.
-The District anticipates issuing additional bonds to fund drainage and recreational facilities within the District necessary to serve the land at full development.
-The Engineer has stated that under current development plans, the remaining authorized but unissued bonds (\$330,375,000 principal amount collectively for drainage and recreational facilities) should be sufficient to finance the construction of facilities to complete the District's drainage and recreational facilities for full development of the District.
-See "RISK FACTORS-Future Debt," "THE BONDS-Issuance of Additional Debt." and "THE SYSTEM."
+The District anticipates issuing additional bonds to fund water, sewer, storm drainage, and recreational facilities within the District necessary to serve the land at full development.
+The Engineer has stated that under current development plans, the authorized but unissued bonds remaining following issuance of the Bonds (\$65,320,000 for water, sewer, and storm drainage facilities and \$33,020,000 for recreational facilities) should be sufficient to finance the construction of facilities to complete the District's water, sewer, storm drainage and recreational system for full development of the District.
+See "THE SYSTEM."